chef-partners/GCP-CSCC-Automate-Integration/README.md

 #### Launch the App

-Once configuration is complete the reporter app can be launch.
+Once configuration is complete the reporter app can be launched.
 See sample_app.properties.json for an example of complete configuration.
+To run the app using the properties file use the args 'file'.

 $ cd reporter

-$ python3.7 app/app.py
+$ python3.7 app/app.py file